-The fair market value of securities on loan was \$62,299 and \$73,876 as of December 31, 2020 and 2019, respectively.
+The fair market value of securities on loan was \$69,382 and \$62,299 as of December 31, 2021 and 2020, respectively.
 The Foundation reflects the collateral received for securities on loan as an asset on its statement of financial position and its obligation to return the collateral as a liability on its statement of financial position.
-An asset of approximately \$63,459 and \$75,260, and the related liability representing the obligation to return collateral received of \$63,459 and \$75,260 are reflected on the statements of financial position as of December 31, 2020 and 2019, respectively.
-Net investment earnings for the securities lending activity was \$83 and \$150 for the years ended December 31, 2020 and 2019, respectively.
+An asset of approximately \$70,938 and \$63,459, and the related liability representing the obligation to return collateral received of \$70,938 and \$63,459 are reflected on the statements of financial position as of December 31, 2021 and 2020, respectively.
+Net investment earnings for the securities lending activity was \$35 and \$83 for the years ended December 31, 2021 and 2020, respectively.

-NOTE 6 PROGRAM RELATED INVESTMENTS
+NOTE 6 PROGRAM-RELATED INVESTMENTS

-The Foundation made loans to various local nonprofit organizations and one for profit organization to fund projects that fulfill the charitable purposes of the Foundation.
-The loan to the for profit organization is secured by inventory of the organization and the Foundation has the ability to exercise stock warrants through December 31, 2021.
-As of December 31, 2020, the Foundation has not exercised those warrants.
+The Foundation made loans to various local nonprofit organizations to fund projects that fulfill the charitable purposes of the Foundation.
 Interest rates on the loans range from 1%-2%.
 The Foundation discounted loans that were made at below-market-rate interest rates.
 In the event that a program investment loan is determined to be uncollectible or the value is permanently impaired, the Foundation may record the uncollectible amount as an allowance.
-An allowance for program related investments is established based on annual review by the Foundation's Investment Committee of the status of all program related investments.
-If the Investment Committee determines that a specific program related investment should have an allowance established the Investment Committee recommends to the board of directors who approves the allowance.
-No allowances were recorded at December 31, 2020 and 2019.
-Total loans outstanding at December 31, 2020 and 2019 were \$26,443 and \$23,865, respectively, none of which were past due.
+An allowance for program related investments is established based on annual review by the Foundation's Investment Committee of the status of all program-related investments.
+If the Investment Committee determines that a specific program-related investment should have an allowance established the Investment Committee recommends to the board of directors who approves the allowance.
+No allowances were recorded at December 31, 2021 and 2020.
+Total loans outstanding at December 31, 2021 and 2020 were \$14,811 and \$26,443, respectively, none of which were past due.